anwell/anwell.github.io/_posts/2014-02-23-unity3d-flappy-bird.md

 Run the game.
 The game should restart every time the player crashes or goes off screen.

 ## Add a touch of randomness
 If you try to play the game now, it can be a little... boring.
 We need to vary the height of the rocks to make it more challenging.
-Udpate your <code>Rocks.cs</code> file.
+Update your <code>Obstacle.cs</code> file.
 {% highlight csharp %}
 using UnityEngine;